shelleyolivia/learn-tutorials/network-documentation/thegraph/tutorials/deploy-subgraph-with-hardhat.md

   Quit
 ```

-Select `Create an empty hardhat.config.js` with your keyboard and hit enter key.

-It shall create a `hardhat.config.js` file in the root of `vendingMachine` directory, with the below content:
+Select "Create an empty hardhat.config.js" by scrolling down the menu with the arrow keys on your keyboard and press Enter.
+This will create a `hardhat.config.js` file in the root of the vendingMachine directory, with the following contents:

 ```javascript
 /**